 Key things to remember before applying to Baker McKenzie

 Apply well before the deadline, to allow for technical glitches or surprises.
 Also, the firm recruit on a rolling basis - increase your chances by getting your application in early.

-It’s okay to have an interest in non-commercial areas of law, such as family law), and you might discuss this in your covering letter, but don’t let it seem like you’d prefer to work in these practice areas.
+It’s okay to have an interest in non-commercial areas of law (such as family law), and you might discuss this in your covering letter, but don’t let it seem like you’d prefer to work in these practice areas.
 It could suggest that you’d rather work at a smaller firm that handles this particular type of case.
 Baker McKenzie’s website makes it very clear that the firm is well informed about the global economy, so you need to show that you are too.

 Unlike in many other law firm applications, candidates are required to produce a covering letter as well as answer a series of questions.
 While this gives you some freedom as to what you cover in your letter, there are a couple of things that Baker McKenzie has previously asked applicants to address.
 These include:

-- Think about Baker McKenzie’s culture and values and how they relate to you.
+- DO… think about Baker McKenzie’s culture and values and how they relate to you.
 For example, the firm makes a point of conducting pro bono work on a regular basis; is this something you’ve done and want to continue doing?
 (But be aware that all law firms exist to make a profit, so pro bono should come across as just one aspect of your interest in the firm).

 Filling in the activities and interests section of the Baker McKenzie application form

-- Choose vague examples that could be true of any graduate – instead, emphasise the things that make you stand out.
+- DON’T… choose vague examples that could be true of any graduate – instead, emphasise the things that make you stand out.
 For example, many aspiring lawyers will have an interest in debating, so if you do put this as an interest pick out something about it that makes you stand out; highlight if you’ve won any mooting competitions or been president of a debating society.

-- Try to find an example that can be related to the competencies needed to be a good solicitor.
+- DO… try to find an example that can be related to the competencies needed to be a good solicitor.
 For example, the firm wants to see that you’re able to build relationships with clients.
 Have you had a part-time job or role where you had to provide a service?
 Have you taken part in an extracurricular team activity?
 Talk about your duties in the role, and a bit about what you learned.

-- Show that you’ve done something with your interests.
+- DO… show that you’ve done something with your interests.
 A lot of candidates may write that they’re a member of a sports club, but a candidate will only stand out if they can demonstrate that they did something productive with this – such as organising specific tournaments or recruiting good quality members.